framely/community/docs/reference/annotations/valuecheck.md

 - Choose which slot to be cleared so that we can restart the slot filling process from that slot again.

 ## How To Use
 Value Check is an optional slot annotation.
-When [Slot Filling](https://www.framely.ai/guide/slotfilling.html#five-stages-of-slot-filling) moves to Value Check, [DM (Dialog Management)](https://www.framely.ai/guide/architecture.html#dialog-understanding-du) will check conditions defined in Value Check.
+When [Slot Filling](../../guide/slotfilling.md#five-stages-of-slot-filling) moves to Value Check, [Dialog Manager](../../guide/glossary.md#dialog-manager-dm) will check conditions defined in Value Check.
 - If all conditions are true, Value Check passes and Slot Filling moves on to the next stage.
 - If one of the conditions is false, Value Check fails.
   When Value Check fails, bot uses Value Check prompts to inform users that the value is invalid, clear the predefined target slot first and start to conversation again from that slot.